pingswept/me30-website/content/logistics/questions.md

 4. Can you store more energy in a 100 uF capacitor or in a lithium ion battery of the same volume?
 5. Why are extension cords rated for a certain voltage and current?
 How is a cord with higher ratings different?
 6. Using the stuff in your project kit, devise a few different ways to overload your voltage regulator circuit and tell us which one would dissipate the most power, and why.
+7. How much energy is there in an AA battery?
+In a 9V battery?
+Which has higher energy density by volume, and why?

 ## Learning objectives